-If the Big Lebowski switched from lane bowling to lawn bowling, Golden Gate Park would be his new hangout.
+If the Big Lebowski switched from lane bowling to lawn bowling, Golden Gate Park would likely be his favorite new hangout.
 Quirky fits right in at the San Francisco Lawn Bowling Club here, which has been going strong since 1901.
-Even better, the club offers a Free Intro to Lawn Bowling class every Saturday at noon.
+Even better, the club offers a complimentary Intro to Lawn Bowling session on Saturdays at noon (including this Saturday, January 11).
 Think shuffleboard meets curling—or something like that—and get your competitive juices flowing.

 The San Francisco Lawn Bowling Club is located at 320 Bowling Green Dr. There is a small parking lot adjacent to the clubhouse.
-Wednesday and Saturday lessons are free and last about an hour.
+Wednesday and Saturday lessons are free.
 Be sure to bring flat-soled shoes, a hat or sunglasses, sunscreen, and water.